 UIC receives nearly 41 inches of rainfall per year on its 244-acre campus, an equivalent of roughly 265 million gallons of stormwater falling on a mix of landscaping, roofs, sidewalks, parking lots, and streets.
-UIC consumed on average 669,000,000 gallons of water annually between 2012 and 2018 (CAIP portal).
-Past studies show that the power plants use the majority of water on campus.
-High temperature hot water and steam are used for heating while chilled water is used for cooling.
-Anytime there is a major leak or break in these closed-looped systems it creates a spike in water usage for that year, which is disproportionate to the average use.
+UIC consumed on average 680 million gallons of water annually between 2012 and 2019 with UIC’s power plants using the majority of water on campus.

 A signiﬁcant component of water use efﬁciency is prevention and management of piping for central heating and cooling systems.
 Key strategies to reduce water use include building-level water metering (Solution 4.2.1), and retroﬁtting restroom ﬁxtures—particularly automatic ﬂushers and/or toilet basins with manual low-ﬂow ﬁxtures (Solution 4.2.2)

 Obtain building-level water data by either updating every building with a water meter or by working with the City to install smart meters.